-User Defined Convolution Options
+User Defined Convolution options

-Specifies the formula to use when altering the image.
+Convolution Matrix Specifies the formula to use when altering the image.
 Type numbers in the matrix fields to change the pixels in the image.
 Using a mathematical formula, the color value of each pixel in an image is multiplied by the numbers in the matrix to produce an effect.
-Specifies the fractional coefficient of the matrix.
+Division Specifies the fractional coefficient of the matrix.
 Type a number into the Division field to use fractional coefficients in the matrix.
 The product of the convolution matrix is divided by the division factor before being applied to a pixel.
-Specifies the brightness of the image.
+Bias Specifies the brightness of the image.
 Type a number into the Bias field to change the brightness of the image.
 The bias number is added to the RGB values of each pixel.
 A positive number brightens the image, while a negative number darkens the image.
-Resets the matrix.
-Loads a sample effect to use as a starting point for creating your own effect.
+Clear Matrix Resets the matrix.
+Sample Filters Drop-Down Menu Loads a sample effect to use as a starting point for creating your own effect.